tech-thinker/chatz/README.md

 <!-- ![GitHub pull requests](https://img.shields.io/github/issues-pr/tech-thinker/chatz) -->
 <!-- ![Coverage](https://img.shields.io/codecov/c/github/tech-thinker/chatz) -->

-*Chatz* is an open-source application designed to send messages to popular communication platforms like Google Chat, Slack, Discord and Telegram.
-Whether you're monitoring server health, tracking job completions, or needing a quick notification tool, Chatz offers a unified way to communicate with your teams and devices, such as:
+*Chatz* is an open-source application designed to send messages to popular communication platforms like Google Chat, Slack, Discord and Telegram etc. Whether you're monitoring server health, tracking job completions, or needing a quick notification tool, Chatz offers a unified way to communicate with your teams and devices, such as:

 - Event Notifications: Automatically notify users of events occurring in background jobs, system processes, or application workflows.
 - Alerts : Integrate with script to alert teams of system status changes, errors, or other critical updates.